ApolloAuto/apollo/README.md

 ## Introduction

 Apollo is loaded with new modules and features but needs to be calibrated and configured perfectly before you take it for a spin.
 Please review the prerequisites and installation steps in detail to ensure that you are well equipped to build and launch Apollo.
-You could also check out Apollo's architecture overview for a greater understanding of Apollo's core technology and platform.
+You could also check out Apollo's architecture overview for a greater understanding of Apollo's core technology and platforms.

 ## Prerequisites